Author of historical romance and romantic suspense novels set in the UK and Ireland.

 The message was to inform him that he, along with his parents, were invited to dinner by their neighbours, James and Harriett Harvey, on Friday evening.
 The Harveys’ neighbours on their other side, the Belchers, would also be attending.
 Will rolled his eyes.
 The Belchers had a daughter…

 “I’ve been invited out to dinner,” he told Mrs Bell wearily.
 “My mother is determined to find a replacement for Cecilia for me.”

 “I wish she wouldn’t.”
 He groaned.
 “Amelia Belcher is pleasant enough, but I’ve been hurt more than enough for now, and I’m not at all interested in replacing Cecilia.”

 “Go, anyway,” he was advised.
 “And tell your mother you’re a grown man.
 You’ll find yourself a wife in your own good time without her help, one who’ll be lucky to have you.”

 He smiled.
 “If only you were my mother.”

 Mrs Bell’s eyes widened, and she smoothed her hands over her greying hair.
 “I’m no way old enough to be your mother, Dr Fitzgerald.
 Sure, aren’t I only forty-eight.”

 “You give sound advice, which I’m very grateful for.”
 He made a helpless gesture with his hands then shrugged.
 “I’ll go to the blasted dinner, and I’ll tell Amelia all about my practice in the Liberties.”

-A Scarlet Woman: Book One in The Fitzgeralds of Dublin Series will be published in September 2017.
+A Scarlet Woman: The Fitzgeralds of Dublin Book One will be published on 6th September 2017

 Click the map to open it in new window/tab in a larger size